Exeos/BReversed/README.md

    "renamerString": The new name renamed objects (+ the index)

+  "transformers": list of transformers for deobfuscation:
+                  use "packagename/TransformerSimpleName" to add singular transformer,
-  "transformers": list of transformers for deobfuscation: last sub package + simpleName or "/", user "packagename/" to add all transformers in that package
+                  if you only use "packagename/" to add all transformers in that package.
+You can also user "!TransformerSimpleName" to exclude it.
 ```

 https://user-images.githubusercontent.com/59488004/197333146-89ba82b3-da07-47c8-8b26-fd73a2094044.mp4